ringcentral/ringcentral-api-docs/docs/team-messaging/posting/threads.md

 GET /team-messaging/v1/chats/{chatId}/threads/{threadId}/posts?recordCount=30
 ```

-The response uses the same Team Messaging pagination model as other list endpoints.
+The response uses the same Chat pagination model as other list endpoints.
 If the response contains `navigation.nextPageToken` or `navigation.prevPageToken`, pass the token as the `pageToken` query parameter in the next request.

 ```http
 GET /team-messaging/v1/chats/{chatId}/threads/{threadId}/posts?pageToken={pageToken}